Prevention and early help

 All agencies are responsible for helping families by empowering them to find their own solutions with a little extra help that can be offered by a range of different services.

-Where an agency feels they need support from other agencies to help a family a contact form can be used to request additional support from across the partnership.
+Where an agency feels they need support from another agency to help a family a Multi Agency Referral Form (MARF) can be used to request additional support from across the partnership.
 You will need to be clear about the help that is needed.

 When a multi-agency assessment is required to inform planning and ascertain if there needs to be a coordinated, targeted response to support a family at an early help level an Early Help Assessment and Plan must be completed by the referring agency and sent to NELCChildrensFrontDoor@Nelincs.Gov.uk.